 As this season of Dragons’ Den winds down, other aspects of our daily lives are simultaneously opening-up and I’m not sure about you, but the prospect of ‘reopening anxiety’ is becoming frightfully real.
 That’s why I was pleased when Siobhan Miller stepped into the Den, promising serenity, albeit for pre- and post-natal parents.
 Siobhan was seeking £136,000 in return for a 1% equity stake in her business, The Positive Birth Company.
 Despite not being a birthing partner myself, or planning to be any time soon, I’ll currently take positivity wherever I can get it…

-The Positive Birth Company offers anti-natal and post-natal education for parents, 1-1 and group classes, digital hypno-birthing programmes, and the world’s first hypnobirthing-friendly contraction timer through its mobile app, Freya.
+The Positive Birth Company offers ante-natal and post-natal education for parents, 1-1 and group classes, digital hypno-birthing programmes, and the world’s first hypnobirthing-friendly contraction timer through its mobile app, Freya.
 Apple revealed that from July 2008 to June 2016, 130 billion apps were downloaded from their App store.
 It is therefore vital that developers protect their intellectual property (IP).

 How do you protect an app?